NeNorvalls/counter-app/README.md

-# counter-app
-Additional learning from Scrimba: Javascript
+# counter-app refreshing knowledge for javascript in courtesy of scrimba online course